Any good spy agency needs good agents, and IMF has it all.

 - Batman Gambit: Jim's plans rely heavily on people reacting in a very certain way that is nigh-impossible to predict.

 - Big Bad: Of the first film.
-He betrays the IMF by allying with weapons dealer Max and steal the NOC List all because he feels worthless after the Cold War ended.
+He betrays the IMF by allying with weapons dealer Max and steals the NOC List all because he feels worthless after the Cold War ended.

 - Bitch in Sheep's Clothing: Far from being A Father to His Men like he appears, Jim is a self-serving psychotic monster.